kailintuo/kailintuo/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me : kailin.tuo@gmail.com
-- BTW: this repository is just for learning python

 <!---
 kailintuo/kailintuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.